IBM PC Series

 The Personal Computer Series, or PC Series, was IBM's follow-up to the Personal System/2 and PS/ValuePoint.
 Announced in October 1994 and withdrawn in October 2000, it was replaced by the IBM NetVista, apart from the Pentium Pro-based PC360 and PC365, which were replaced by the IBM IntelliStation.
+The PC series was more business-oriented than the Aptiva line.